Lyrklif/pet-projects-timeline/README.md

 - `VITE_GITHUB_LINK` - The link to your GitHub profile.
 - `VITE_API` - The GitHub API URL, e.g., `https://api.github.com`.

-An example of these variables can be found in the `.env.sample` file.
+An example of these variables can be found in the `.env.example` file.

 ## Contributions